-NUC-3373 Development Strategy and Planned Clinical Trials
+NUC-3373 Development Strategy and Ongoing / Planned Clinical Trials

 We aim to develop NUC-3373 for multiple indications with an initial focus on colorectal cancer.
-The Phase 1 trial in advanced solid tumors was investigator-sponsored and was conducted under a Clinical Trial Application ("CTA").
+The Phase 1 trial in advanced solid tumors was investigator-sponsored and was conducted under a Clinical Trial Application, or CTA.
 The ongoing Phase 1b/2 trial in patients with colorectal cancer is being conducted under a CTA in the United Kingdom, France and Spain and an IND in the United States.
-Contingent on regulatory guidance and other factors, we plan to open a randomized Phase 2 clinical trial of NUC-3373 in combination with other agents for the second line treatment of patients with advanced colorectal cancer in 2022, followed by a Phase 3 clinical trial in patients with advanced colorectal cancer.
-We also plan to initiate a Phase 1b/2 clinical trial of NUC-3373 in combination with other agents, including PD-1 inhibitors, for the treatment of patients with different types of advanced solid tumors, in 2022.
+We initiated a randomized Phase 2 clinical trial of NUC-3373 in combination with other agents for the second-line treatment of patients with advanced colorectal cancer in 2022.
+We also initiated a Phase 1b/2 clinical trial of NUC-3373 in combination with the PD-1 inhibitor pembrolizumab for patients with solid tumors and in combination with docetaxel in patients with lung cancer, in 2022.

-NUC-3373: Planned randomized Phase 2 clinical trial (NuTide:323).
-In 2022, we expect to initiate a randomized Phase 2 clinical trial of NUC-3373 in combination with leucovorin, irinotecan and bevacizumab (referred to as NUFIRI-bev) versus 5-FU in combination with leucovorin, irinotecan and bevacizumab (referred to as FOLFIRI-bev) for the second-line treatment of patients with advanced colorectal cancer who have progressed on first-line FOLFOX (5-FU in combination with leucovorin and oxaliplatin).
+NUC-3373: Ongoing randomized Phase 2 clinical trial (NuTide:323).
+In 2022, we initiated a randomized Phase 2 clinical trial of NUC-3373 in combination with leucovorin, irinotecan and bevacizumab (referred to as NUFIRI-bev) versus 5-FU in combination with leucovorin, irinotecan and bevacizumab (referred to as FOLFIRI-bev) for the second-line treatment of patients with advanced colorectal cancer who have progressed on first-line FOLFOX (5-FU in combination with leucovorin and oxaliplatin).
 This trial will include two NUC-3373 treatment arms to evaluate a weekly and a fortnightly, or alternate week, administration schedule.